-Caring for a newborn baby can be a challenge, especially when mothers have multiple opinions and advice coming at them with often conflicting messages.
+Caring for a newborn baby can be a challenge, sometimes made more difficult by the multitude of opinions and advice for soon-to-be parents out there.
 One thing we know for certain is that smoking, drinking alcohol and using other drugs while pregnant or breastfeeding can harm mothers and their babies.

 Drinking alcohol during pregnancy increases the chances of a child developing Fetal Alcohol Spectrum Disorder (FASD), a type of acquired brain injury that can cause life-long complications for learning, growth, behaviour, memory, language, communication and everyday living.

-A baby's growth and development depends on the food they get.
-Although there is lower risk in drinking alcohol during breastfeeding, alcohol is concentrated in breastmilk so can cause serious harm to the baby as well as affect the mother's ability to produce milk.
-Drinking alcohol while breastfeeding requires careful planning, monitoring and specific actions so as to avoid these dangers.
-The FASD Hub provides information and advice on how to safely breastfeed at
+A baby's growth and development depends on the food they receive.
+Alcohol becomes concentrated in breastmilk and can cause serious harm to the baby as well as affect the mother's ability to produce milk.

 The power of breastmilk